Norma Smallwood

 Norma Des Cygne Smallwood (May 12, 1909 – May 8, 1966) was the winner of the Miss America 1926 pageant.

 Early life

 Smallwood's hometown was Bristow, Oklahoma.
 She was the daughter of Edward Smallwood and Mahalia Angela (Robinette) Smallwood.
-She also had a half sister and a half brother from her father.
+She also had a paternal half sister and half brother.
 She earned the Miss Tulsa title and graduated from high school at age 16.

 Miss America 1926

 At the time she competed for Miss America, Smallwood was a student at the Oklahoma College for Women.
 Her hobbies included swimming, dancing, and horseback riding, and she served as captain of her college hockey team.

 Smallwood captured first place in both the bather's review and the evening gown contest.
 For the latter, she wore a pale blue velvet gown designed by Paul Nemzershe.
 The following evening, she was crowned Miss America 1926.
 Smallwood is noted as being the first self-identified Native American (Cherokee) to win the crown.
 Despite claiming Cherokee heritage, Smallwood and her family are not listed on the Dawes Rolls and were not Cherokee Nation tribal citizens.

 Smallwood wore her long chestnut hair in two braided buns, unlike the bobbed flapper style that was popular at the time.
 Her measurements were 33-24-33, which also contrasted with the flat-chested style preferred by flappers.
 The Tulsa World considered Smallwood's win a victory against the nontraditional flappers.

 During her year as Miss America, she became the poster girl for Meadows Washing Machines and Westinghouse Electric, in addition to many others.
 It was said she made approximately $100,000 during her year.